 An Introduction to Arts and Health is designed for anyone working in healthcare or the arts who wishes to learn more about this exciting field.
 This practical workshop will introduce participants to some of the practicalities of arts and health work: the principles of good practice, the importance of a partnership approach and how to set up an arts and health project.
-Participants will also have the opportunity to explore the benefits and challenges of working in this field, and to learn about the Arts and Health Research Cluster, based at University of Limerick (UL), involving researchers from UL, Limerick Institute of Technology (LIT) and Limerick School of Art and Design (LSAD).
+Participants will also have the opportunity to explore the benefits and challenges of working in this field, to view the art collection at UHL and to learn about the Arts and Health Research Cluster, based at University of Limerick (UL), involving researchers from UL, Limerick Institute of Technology (LIT) and Limerick School of Art and Design (LSAD).

 The exciting line-up of guest speakers who will share their extensive experience includes Mary Grehan, Arts in Health Curator with the Children’s Hospital Group; Claire Meaney, Acting Arts Director of Waterford Healing Arts Trust; Ceara Conway, artist-in-residence at Ormston House Cultural Centre and Limerick Arts Office, and Arts and Disability Co-ordinator for Clare County Arts Office; and Dr Roisin Cahalan, lecturer in Physiotherapy and Course Director of the Structured Masters in Research at the faculty of Education and Health Sciences at UL.